empty-publishing/happiness-is-free/Misc/i-Prologue.md

 ## Happiness Is Free

 This title belongs to my intended and somewhat utopian daydream of sharing my work for free.
-It is just that - I believe that everyone has access to, opportunity for, and a right to happiness.
+It is just that - I believe that everyone has access to, the opportunity for, and a right to happiness.
 Charging people for happiness, just seems quite odd.
 I love sharing happiness, and it’s this sharing that is at the core of my own positive experiences.

 It’s available in PDF, and in other digital formats, for free.
 Gratis.
 Not a single penny.